FCOO/jquery-scroll-container/README.md

 Create a container with auto scroll and resize using [perfect-scrollbar](https://github.com/mdbootstrap/perfect-scrollbar) by [MDBootstrap](https://github.com/mdbootstrap).

-On mobile devices (with touch-events) the browsers own scrollbars are used.
+On mobile devices (with touch-events) the browsers own scrollbars are used (optional).
 Detecting touch-events is done using [modernizr](https://modernizr.com/) (see below)

 ## Installation
 ### bower